Dynamic ARP Inspection

 • Untrusted

 In a network all the interfaces connected to the hosts are configured as Untrusted while the interfaces connected to the switches are configured as Trusted.
 By doing this, ARP Packets are checked if it is coming from a host device.
+Because, generally such an attacks can come from a host interface.

 By the way, Dynamic ARP Inspection is done through VLANs.
-One or one more VLANs can be used fort his configuration.
+One or one more VLANs can be used for this configuration.

 dynamic-arp-inspection-trusted-untrusted